2 CPD officers killed by train on South Side ID'd

-CHICAGO (WLS) --Two Chicago police officers were struck and killed by a South Shore Line train Monday evening on Chicago's South Side, sources said.
+CHICAGO (WLS) --Two Chicago police officers were struck and killed by a South Shore Line train Monday evening on Chicago's South Side, police said.

 Chicago Police Superintendent Eddie Johnson said the officers responded to a ShotSpotter alert near the train tracks near 103rd Street and Cottage Grove, where they gave chase to a suspect.
 At about 6:30 p.m., while they were investigating, they were struck by a passing train and killed instantly, Johnson said.